AntonKJ/laravel-vue/src/LaravelVue/README.md

-## Ever wondered how to setup Vue in your laravel project.
+Ох## Ever wondered how to setup Vue in your laravel project.
 ![Alt Text](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/rmtm25h4rb9sgsw3505z.png)
 ## Laravel
 Laravel is a web application framework with expressive, elegant syntax.
 We’ve already laid the foundation — freeing you to create without sweating the small things.